 Next door to Kiki Moon was a company that I’ve come across before, The Ethical Silk Company.
 Before meeting Eva, the owner, I didn’t realise that silk worms typically get boiled alive when silk is harvested.
 How awful!
 This is not the case with silk used by the Ethical Silk Company.
 Their products are made from cocoons after the silkworm moth has left and so no worms or moths are harmed.
 They also use a Fairtrade tailoring unit Mehera Shaw in Jaipur, India and their printed products are printed by hand at Mehera Shaw’s unit in Bagru, Jaipur.
 The dyes used in the printing process are low impact, AZO free dyes and all water used is treated and recycled.
 Committing to social responsibility, The Ethical Silk Company has pledged to donate 10% profits to charity.

 Another familiar face at the fair was Heike Kahle of Baurnafea Studio who taught me how to make a willow basket at Tinahely Farm back in February this year.
 I adore these new baskets she’s selling with salvaged driftwood handles.
 They’re absolutely stunning.

-Green Gorgeous is a company that I’ve featured on this blog before.
+Green Gorgeous is a company that I’ve featured on this website before.
 I love their colourful tableware, all made from 100% wool felt in Ireland.
 Their felt products are sustainably sourced, recyclable and certified free of harmful substances by Oeko-Tex Standard 100 Test-No 990585.
 They are currently waiting for Cradle to Cradle certification .